luisico/gold-standard-images/README.md

 ### Ansible

-[Ansible](https://www.ansible.com) is used to provision the builds in a standarized way.
+[Ansible](https://www.ansible.com) is used to provision the builds in a standardized way.
 Most distributions have packages available for Ansible.
-Alternatevely you can also clone the git repository at git://github.com/ansible/ansible.git (see http://docs.ansible.com/ansible/intro_installation.html for more information).
+Alternatively you can also clone the git repository at git://github.com/ansible/ansible.git (see http://docs.ansible.com/ansible/intro_installation.html for more information).

-## Build types
+## Build Types

 Different built types need different tools installed.